AlexKernot/AlexKernot.github.io/README.md

 My professional experience primarily comes from volunteering with the SA Country Fire Service.
 I am on call 24/7 for a wide range of incidences including:
 *	Assist and Rescue, involving vehicle accidents, rescue from heights, assisting SAAS, and more.
 *	Grass and Structure fires; offensive and defensive fire suppression.
-*	Disaster Response; dealing with flooding, lightning, strong winds, and other acts of God. </br>
+*	Disaster Response; dealing with flooding, lightning, strong winds, and other acts of God.<br />

 *While I am on call 24/7, I choose what I respond to and at what times so it will not impact my work responsibilities.*